rhos-infra/horizon-infrared-plugin/README.md

-# selenium_infrared_plugin
+# horizon-infrared-plugin

-This project will be used to run the selenium infrared plugin
+This is an infrared plugin for executing selenium tests from the horizon/upstream on an openstack Deployment.

+The plugin was originally developed by Itsik Kanias of Red hat.